February 18, 2012

 Cheers and kinf regards’

-Sorry for delay in replying.
-Yes I think maybe a wooly pully may have some competition with some new kit (well kit that’s been around for 30 years or so!).
-Saying that I think that there’s a lot to be said for a lot of army surplus kit that has come out in the last few years, as it’s tough and has often had a zillion dollars (or euros) spent on it’s R&D… although I suspect that it’s probably a very old wooly pully you have!!! (check out little vid below).
+Sorry for the delay in replying.
+Yes, I think maybe a woolly pully may have some competition with some new kit (a well kit that’s been around for 30 years or so!).
+Saying that I think that there’s a lot to be said for a lot of army surplus kit that has come out in the last few years, as it’s tough and has often had a zillion dollars (or euros) spent on its R&D… although I suspect that it’s probably a very old woolly pully you have!!! (check out the little vid below).

-On that subject Mark Twight had a hand in the latest US cold weather kit (video below), and I’ve seen some very good cross over kit for climbing, espiecally big wall climbing (going to try some army pants next time I go to El Cap), and I like the look of the current German army sleeping bag for walls (full length front zip, synthetic, tough and cheap.
+On that subject, Mark Twight had a hand in the latest US cold weather kit (video below), and I’ve seen some very good cross over kit for climbing, especially big wall climbing (going to try some army pants next time I go to El Cap), and I like the look of the current German army sleeping bag for walls (full-length front zip, synthetic, tough and cheap.

 One that subject also check out this little history of the US army sleeping bag).

-Apart from being camouflage (not good if the mountain rescue are looking for you) some of the surplus kit is dirt cheap and great if you’re on a budget, a good example I spotted was this ex German army jacket liner that would make a very cheap belay jacket, and all for £2.55!
+Apart from being camouflage (not good if the mountain rescue is looking for you) some of the surplus kit is dirt cheap and great if you’re on a budget, a good example I spotted was this ex-German army jacket liner that would make a very cheap belay jacket, and all for £2.55!

-Anyway I digress (been looking at a lot of military kit for work).
-I think a modern suit using a mixture of weights (thin base layer, R1 weight fleece, heavier weight insulation layer - R2 fleece or synth jacker, a shell) is still seen as the best way to go, and it should work out lighter, faster drying and more storm proof than a wooly pully (and also easier to avoid over heating).
-Personally I still struggle with this system, and still prefer a thin windrpoof base layer (base layer with thin windproof over the top, or Driclime/Vapourise style layer) and then one very thick ‘proper’ soft shell layer, so I can dump heat when moving, then zip up and hunker when static or moving slow (the old Patagonia Speed Ascent or Inferno still rate highly with me, or something like the Montane smock).
+Anyway, I digress (been looking at a lot of military kit for work).
+I think a modern suit using a mixture of weights (thin base layer, R1 weight fleece, heavier weight insulation layer - R2 fleece or synth jacket, a shell) is still seen as the best way to go, and it should work out lighter, faster drying and more storm proof than a woolly pully (and also easier to avoid overheating).
+Personally, I still struggle with this system, and still prefer a thin windproof base layer (base layer with thin windproof over the top, or Driclime/Vapourise style layer) and then one very thick ‘proper’ soft shell layer, so I can dump heat when moving, then zip up and hunker when static or moving slow (the old Patagonia Speed Ascent or Inferno still rate highly with me, or something like the Montane smock).

 Sorry if that was a bit of a brain dump.